 Drivers, of course, feel they have a right to proceed along the roadway, but they have a huge burden of care, not least because in the event of an accident between a vehicle and a pedestrian, the pedestrian will sustain the most damage, 10 times out of 10.
 Portland pedestrian attorneys know that if a pedestrian is hit by a car doing 40 miles per hour or more, there’s an 85 percent chance the pedestrian will be killed.
 Bearing that in mind, Oregon drivers should observe the following rules:

 - When turning at a traffic signal, drivers must stop—and remain stopped—for pedestrians, not only till the pedestrian has cleared the vehicle’s lane, but until they are at least six feet into the next lane.

 - Drivers must stop and remain stopped for pedestrians in any crosswalk, whether marked or unmarked.

 - Drivers must yield the right of way to any pedestrian using a white cane or a guide dog, and must wait until the blind pedestrian has completely crossed the road before proceeding.

 - In all cases regarding right of way for either pedestrian or driver, if a member of a traffic control division is issuing instructions, they shall be followed and right of way will only apply once the traffic control member has granted it.

-Penalties for failing to obey rules on right of way are stiff.
+Penalties for failing to obey rules on the right of way are stiff.
 However, the damage that can be caused by a vehicle striking a pedestrian, no matter who had the right of way, can be far more severe.
 If you have been involved in a vehicle-pedestrian accident in Oregon, and you’ve been injured, the first thing you should do is get the medical attention you need.
-Then, contact a competent Portland pedestrian attorney, who will give you the advice you need.
+Then, contact a competent Portland injury attorney, who will give you the advice you need.